Thanks to a tiny and cute miracle joining our family 11 weeks ago, I have acquired some totally badass superpowers:

 As a freelancer, I get no benefits.
 Zero, zilch, zip, nil, nought, nothing.

-Luckily my husband’s employer generously reimbursed parts of the cost of our private hospital room and gave us a generous bonus for the birth of the baby.
+Luckily my husband’s employer reimbursed parts of the cost of our private hospital room and gave him a generous cash bonus for the baby’s birth.
 Love them!

 7. Make do with what you already have